Tajik Cuisine – Traditional Food of Tajikistan

 Plov (палов)

 What else to start with than with plov.
 The national food and the Tajik dish par excellence.
 Plov is a rice preparation with carrot, onion and a characteristic seasoning.
 The dish usually is rather oily and topped with chunks of beef.
 The word osh [ошь] is also commonly used for plov.
 Osh simply means 'food' in Tajik.
 This just goes to show how important this dish is in Tajik cuisine.
+The Tajik typically eat their plov from a large communal plate called tabak (табак).

 Plate of Tajik plov with chunks of meat on top and several side dishes